maartenba/maartenba.github.io/_posts/2020-06-18-a-sustainable-nuget-marketplace-will-have-to-compete-with-the-nuget-gallery.markdown

 This is where sustainability comes in.
 How can core contributors sustain their interest in keeping the project going, promoting it and getting others to use it, responding to bug reports, and all other things involved?
 What's their incentive for working for free?
-They may burn out.
+This often starts with trying to build name and reputation, but that wears off.
 Their interest may fade over time.

+How can they get others involved and interested?
+How can they prevent burning out?
 Things happen, where the project is no longer being maintained.
 Their users are disappointed and have to replace project A with project B.

 Users expect project A to always work.
 They adopted it, spent time integrating it in their solutions.
 They expect the authors to always be there to tackle questions and issues.
 And that is understandable.
 These users are often